anthol42/MLSP-final_project/deep/experiments/experiment2.md

    - Note: It over fits shit ton
 6. Try on a bigger dataset (randomly sample 10% of US stocks that existed before 2017-01-01).
 To keep the task fair, we scaled the valid and test set accordingly
 7. Try by subsampling to see if it removes noise and improve performances
+8. Test with split across stocks to see if it is how they achieved great results
-8. Try with a pretrained vision transformer with fixed weights
+9. Try with a pretrained vision transformer with fixed weights

 ### Task 1: Up or Down (*ud*)
 This first task aim to test if the model can understand basic patterns.
 The goal of this task is to accurately affirm